cockroachdb/docs/start-a-local-cluster.md

 - `--hostname`: The hostname for the container.
 You will use this to join other containers/nodes to the cluster.
 - `--net`: The bridge network for the container to join.
 See step 1 for more details.
 - `-p 26257:26257 -p 8080:8080`: These flags map the default port for inter-node and client-node communication (`26257`) and the default port of HTTP requests from the Admin UI (`8080`) from the container to the `docker-machine`.
 This enables inter-container communication and makes it possible to call up the Admin UI from a browser outside of the `docker-machine`.
-- `cockroachdb/cockroach start --insecure`: The command to start a node in the container in insecure mode.
-Otherwise, it accepts all [`cockroach start`](start-a-node.html) defaults.
+- `cockroachdb/cockroach start --insecure`: The CockroachDB command to start a node in the container in insecure mode.

 ## Step 3.
 Start additional containers/nodes